GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/search-controllers/user-search-controller/chat-user-search-controller.md

 #### Parameters

-  - query: Search query.
+  - `query`: Search query.
-  - completion: Called when the controller has finished fetching remote data.
+  - `completion`: Called when the controller has finished fetching remote data.
 If the data fetching fails, the error variable contains more details about the problem.

 ### `loadNextUsers(limit:completion:)`